Receive Website Screenshots in Your Email Inbox

-Why receive website screenshots in your email inbox?
+Receiving website screenshots in your email inbox offers several advantages:

-Use a semicolon ; separated list for multiple recipients such as:
+Use a semicolon-separated list for multiple recipients, e.g.,

 [email protected]; [email protected]; [email protected]